 The Takeaway: Managers are one of the key players in the growth of a business.
 Not having a great manager impacts the employees’ efficiency and productivity.

-Lesson #3: Contrary to conventional wisdom, it's difficult to change people despite their unlimited potential to grow.
+Lesson #3: Contrary to conventional wisdom, it’s challenging to change people despite their unlimited potential to grow.

 We have heard the phrases like “We all have unlimited potential to grow and change!”